Raspberry Pi 4 Case Review: Argon ONE

 If you have all of those things, your Raspberry Pi will work just fine, but it will look a bit intimidating:

-That’s why some people prefer to put it in a case and there is a huge market for Raspberry Pi cases.
+That’s one of the reasons why some people prefer to put it in a case and there is a huge market for Raspberry Pi cases.

-Aesthetics is the first, and the foremost reason to use a case.
-Interestingly, many folks also believe that a good case helps Raspberry Pi to avoid throttling by keeping it cooler.
-That’s not entirely true because it’s almost impossible to overheat a Raspberry Pi 4 if it’s not overclocked.
+Aesthetics alone is a good enough reason to use a case but there are more.
+Many folks also believe that a good case helps Raspberry Pi to avoid throttling by keeping it cooler.
+That’s only partly true because it’s almost impossible to overheat a Raspberry Pi 4 if it’s not overclocked.
 In fact, using a case can worsen your thermals and slow down your Raspberry Pi.

 Overclocking is a niche activity, but it has a few interesting use cases, such as turning your Raspberry Pi 4 into a gaming console.
 It’s possible to run Sony PlayStation and Sega Dreamcast games on a Raspberry Pi, but those games tend to test its limits and may cause some noticeable lags, especially if you play for more than an hour.